Stephen-Gates/report-gallery/docs/matrix/project-matrix-reports.md

 #### Filters

-Use Filters to focus on the required Projects.
+Use filters to focus on the required Projects.

 <!--
 #### Editing